LordHarsh/react-blog/README.md

+# React Blog
+This is a react implementation of the frontend app of a dojo blog A beginner-level project React project.
+The backend can be implemented by using any simple API service like JSON Server or a serverless service.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).